International Financial Services Centres Authority: Departments

 The International Financial Services Centres Authority (IFSCA) is a regulatory authority established by the Government of India to develop and regulate the financial services market.
 The IFSCA has several departments to oversee different areas of financial services.

 Awards and recognition

-International Financial Services Centres Authority (IFSCA) was recognised with the “Outstanding New Asian Regulatory and Technological Innovation in Financial Services” at the ‘Asian Digital Finance Forum and Awards 2023’ which was held at Hilton Colombo in Sri Lanka.
+International Financial Services Centres Authority (IFSCA) was recognised with the “Outstanding New Asian Regulatory and Technological Innovation in Financial Services” at the ‘Asian Digital Finance Forum & Awards 2023’ which was held at Hilton Colombo in Sri Lanka.